Cnrdelaney/HG_marker_detection/docs/source/usage.rst

 Input formatting
 -----------------

-Before you use COMET with gene expression data, your data should be formatted into 3 files:
+Before you use COMET with gene expression data, your data should be formatted into 3 files as shown below.
+Once the CSV's look good, simply rename the extension to '.txt'.

 * ``markers.txt``: a table in CSV format in a TXT file.
 The first row of the table lists gene names (all caps), while the first column